menouaw/SDET-GENIE/Readme.md

 Demo - https://youtu.be/z0fSNoUZTzw?si=xrfbDsGWlnTJzcYK

+For detailed information about all browser-use features implemented in SDET-GENIE, see [BROWSER_USE_FEATURES.md](BROWSER_USE_FEATURES.md)

 ## 🌈 Acknowledgments

 - Inspired by the challenges in modern software quality assurance
 - Powered by cutting-edge AI technologies
+- Enhanced with the browser-use library for advanced browser automation capabilities

 ## How it works: